Obsessed (Mariah Carey song): Background

 In 2001, Carey decided to venture into the film industry with her debut acting role, Glitter.
 It was a critical and commercial failure, which led to Carey's $100 million recording contract being bought out by Virgin Records, who paid her $49 million to part ways.
 Carey also had personal life conflicts and erratic behavior in public appearances, leading to the singer being hospitalized.
 During this period in Carey's personal life, American rapper Eminem claimed to date Carey for six months.
 After this Eminem referred to Carey in several of his songs in a negative light, feeling angered by her disowning their alleged relationship.
 The back-and-forth through songs continued with "Clown" on Carey's album Charmbracelet, her 2001 interview tapes being faked as voice recordings being played at Eminem's Anger Management Tour.
 After playing the excerpt, Eminem would pretend to be sick before launching into his song "Puke".

 On May 15, 2009, Eminem released his sixth studio album, Relapse, which included a song titled "Bagpipes from Baghdad" in which he addresses Mariah's denial that their relationship ever happened.
-In the lyrics Eminem expresses that he's not done talking about the subject: "I want another crack at ya" and "Nick Cannon better back the fuck up.
+In the lyrics, Eminem expresses that he's not done talking about the subject: "I want another crack at ya" and "Nick Cannon better back the fuck up.
 I'm not playing, I want her back, you punk."
-After the song's release, Cannon went on his website, defending Carey and expressing his disgust at his comments.
+After the song's release, Cannon went on his website, defending Carey and expressing his disgust at Eminem's comments.
 Following Cannon's comments, Eminem responded sarcastically.
 He clarified that the song was actually "wishing the couple the best", and that it was a misunderstanding.
 In an interview with BBC Radio, Eminem clarified that although contained a "harsh" line, he meant well.
 He later commented that he respected Cannon for his response, and that he expected him to stand up for his wife.